Skip to content

 3. It analyzed each query in queries/ against the live schema.

-4. It wrote signature files recording the resolved types for each query.
+4. It wrote signature files recording the resolved types for each query (since none existed yet).

-5. It ran the hasql generator and wrote the output to artifacts/hasql/.
+5. It ran the haskell generator and wrote the output to artifacts/haskell/.

 6. It wrote freeze1.pgn.yaml recording the generator's content hash for reproducibility.